vishallb/VishallB/README.md

 - 👋 Hi, I’m Vishal
 - 👀 I’m interested in learning how data can be turned into useful insights for businesses.
 - :nerd_face: I love working with numbers and finding patterns.
-- 🌱 I’m currently learning on how to use Python for data analysis.
+- 🌱 I’m currently learning on how to use Python, SQL, Excel and Power BI for data analysis.
 - :robot: I love playing Chess.

 <!---